Rational components of Hilbert schemes: strata that are open subsets of an Hilbert scheme

-If an irreducible component $H$ of $\hilbp$ is also reduced, Theorem \ref{th:aperto} insures that there is an open subset of $H$ which has the structure of homogeneous variety with respect to a positive graduation induced from that of a suitable Gr\"{o}bner stratum $\St_h(\idj)$.
+If an irreducible component $H$ of $\hilbp$ is also reduced, Theorem \ref{th:aperto} insures that there is an open subset of $H$ which has the structure of homogeneous variety with respect to a positive grading induced from that of a suitable \Gr stratum $\St_h(\idj)$.

-On the other hand, in the case of a non-reduced component we only know that the supportof a suitable open subset is homogeneous with respect to a positive graduation, but this not implies that the open subset itself is homogeneous. \end{remark}
+On the other hand, in the case of a non-reduced component we only know that the support of a suitable open subset is homogeneous with respect to a positive grading, but this does not imply that the open subset itself is homogeneous. \end{remark}

-Now we consider a special case in which we obtain a positive graduation on an open subset of an irreducible component of $\hilbp$, even if not reduced.
+Now we consider a special case in which we obtain a positive grading on an open subset of an irreducible component of $\hilbp$, even if not reduced.

-\begin{defin} Given any term order $\preceq$ in $\T_X$, a $(m,\preceq)$-\emph{segment} is a subset $S$ of $k[X]_m$ containing the first $\vert S \vert$ monomials of degree $m$ with respect to $\preceq$, namely such that:
+\begin{defin} Given any term order $\prec$ in $\T_X$, a $(m,\prec)$-\emph{segment} is a subset $S$ of $k[X]_m$ containing the first $\vert S \vert$ monomials of degree $m$ with respect to $\prec$, namely such that:

-An $(m,\preceq)$\emph{-segment ideal }is a monomial ideal $\id{j}$ which is generated by a $(m,\preceq)$-segment. \end{defin}
+An $(m,\prec)$\emph{-segment ideal }is a monomial ideal $\id{j}$ which is generated by a $(m,\prec)$-segment. \end{defin}